Perfection is like death45

 And, by the way, what are your standards for being “good enough”?

-What if aligning yourself verbally, emotionally and physically would produce a very authentic, wholesome version of yourself?
-A version that would feel good in his or her own skin.
-A whole you that is deeply satisfied with his/her strong points AND points to be worked on.
+What if aligning yourself verbally, emotionally and physically would already produce a very authentic, wholesome version of yourself?
+A version that would feel “good enough”.
+A wholesome you that is okay with your strong points AND the points you would like to improve.
 Because, you see that is what it is.
 It is YOU who should define who you want to be.
 Not the outside world.
-Because whose values are you following going for this so-called “perfect” version of yourself, if they are not your own?
+Because whose standards are you following while aiming for this so-called “perfect” version of yourself, if they are not your own?